rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 app and download the single `rdd` binary instead.
 It is the whole backend in one file.
 No installer, nothing to unpack.

-The binaries are in the same release.
+The binaries are in the same GitHub release.
 The name is `rdd-` followed by the version, the operating system, and the CPU architecture: on an Apple silicon Mac you want `rdd-2.0.0-alpha.1.darwin.aarch64`; on x86_64 Linux, `rdd-2.0.0-alpha.1.linux.x86_64`.
 Download the one for your machine, put it on